 I recently shared food with two women who both cheated on past lovers and felt pain about their conduct.
 Both now live candidly in non-monogamous circumstances and feel better for the change.
 I know non-monogamous men who feel the same way.
 These people made moral … Read More

 According to my friend, George, the American proverb that “even blind pigs can find an occasional acorn” is understated in Cambodia.
 “The ‘Kingdom Of Wonder’ – as Cambodia is advertised by the tourism board – is a haven for sex-pats.
 Easy immigration policies let foreigners stay for extended periods.
-A phrase repeated around the capital is ‘The older and uglier you are, the … Read More
+A phrase repeated around the capital is ‘The older and uglier you … Read More

 Excerpted from the introduction to The Relevance of Kabir.
 By Todd Vickers

 Let us let go of taboos when encountering poems.
 A lyricist … Read More

 In my latest book, The Relevance of Kabir, I use a strong metaphor concerning prostitution to make a point about honesty and … Read More